M4thAz/File-Sync-Task/README.md

-<h1>Overview</h1>
+#Overview
-<h2>This program has been developed as a part of the QA Junior Developer test for the esteemed company VEEAM.
-It serves as a practical demonstration of skills and capabilities relevant to the position.</h2>
+This program has been developed as a part of the QA Junior Developer test for the esteemed company VEEAM.
+It serves as a practical demonstration of skills and capabilities relevant to the position.

-#Requirements
+##Requirements
 Visual Studio 2022

 #Installation Instructions